-Molecular medicine is a promising area of biomedical sciences that aims to understand the molecular determinants of human health and diseases byapplying knowledge to the prevention, diagnosis, and treatment of diseases.
+Molecular medicine is a promising area of biomedical sciences that aims to understand the molecular determinants of human health and diseases and apply the knowledge for prevention, diagnosis and treatment of diseases.
 The Special Centre for Molecular Medicine (SCMM), established in 1999 at JNU, has pioneered research and education in India and is imparting Master's (Post-Graduate) and PhD (Doctoral) level training in various fields of molecular medicine.
 The centre aims to accomplish its goal through offering innovative and collaborative basic and clinical research programmes.
 Ever since its inception, the Centre has undertaken many collaborative research activities with reputed national and international medical research institutions.